The Economy: 10. Inequality

 In the middle of the 14th century, the Black Death killed between a third and a half of the British population and it had a major effect on inequality.

 It created to begin with a real shortage of workers and that meant that wages literally doubled overnight.
+So if you survived the Black Death you were literally in the money.

 There was such a shortage of male workers now that landowners turned to women to fill the jobs of those that had sadly passed away during the Black Death.

-And so there were new opportunities for women now in this economy, and with it, gender inequality also starts to fall.
+And so there were new opportunities for women now in this economy.
+And with it, gender inequality also starts to fall.

 Wages were increasing so fast that the king, taking the side of employers, including the landowners, who were desperately trying to find workers to take the crops out of their fields at harvest time, the king brought in a ruling that workers were not allowed to ask for wages any higher than their pre-Black Death level.

+Disgruntlement followed.
 Workers were literally up in arms.

 They took to their pitchforks, and by the 1380s, there was a literal peasants' revolt breaking out right across the country.